jbenasuli/consumer_behavior/README.md

   - Product reviews are a great source of customer feedback and is one of the main drivers for conversion rates, developing an automated way to process them can help drive product enhancements and accelerate decision making

 - Description of the source of data: ✅
-  - Team will be using Amazon S3 data.
+  - Team will be publicly available customer review data from the Amazon Vine program.

 - Questions they hope to answer with the data: ✅
   - Question #1: Can we predict which products a customer will most likely purchase together within various product segments?